FlawlessNa/Legends/README.md

 - [ ] Once new game-file parser is done, make a launcher for card farming
   - Launcher requires a map, then use cv2 to show map.
 User can click on couple of points that will set the rotation.
   - At each point, the character will cast ult. and then move to the next point.
 Rinse and repeat until all cards done.
+- [ ] Ultimately leverage the usual rotation/mobs-hitting decision-maker with a "global" mob-detection model

 ## Nice to have
   - [ ] for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection
   - [ ] for stationary farming - Can use a "pixel movement" detection instead of mob detection